 You may have to locate a different quarantine location if people who may be vulnerable to COVID-19 will be present.

 3. Have you arranged how you will travel from the airport to your isolation address?
-You will not be able to use public transport including city buses, trains, and subways.
+You may take public transport to your quarantine location.

 4. Are you able to make the necessary arrangements to get groceries and other essentials during your quarantine?
 You can visit this site for information about where to order your groceries online.